Private Prosecutions: public need vs turf war intransigence ?

 This writer has directly experienced or been involved in offering both ASIC and the police pre-prepared briefs containing cogent and coherent evidence about brazen frauds only to be quietly brushed off.
 Inaction becomes action often after the media spotlight creates discomfort about such decisions.
 In their defence, funding for investegative agencies quite simply forces them to prioritise.

 As to costs, the attempted FWCA prosecution, described above and taken as an example, was extinguished with a letter and discontinued ‘on the papers’.
+Any discontinuance, as stated above, cannot be reviewed.
 It is unclear what the VLRC’s basis for its costs conclusion was but it indicates a significantly negative perception is held some where about private prosecutions.
 This absolutely contradicts judicial statements about their status as a right and their potential value as a constitutional safeguard.

 At the font of private prosecutions, the UK, private prosecutions are enjoying a resurgence.
 Specialist firms now exist to assist private prosecutions such as Edmunds Marshall McMahon.
 The private prosecutions in the UK are very substantial involving losses of millions of pounds.
 Part of the reason for the resurgence is the market for enforcement created by the reduction in fraud resources of the Police.
 The British Bankers’ Association has publicly stated that “Due to the inadequate law enforcement resources, many frauds reported by banks and their customers are simply not proactively investigated”.
 Police units funded by the private sector have proliferated despite a Court of Appeal judgment in 2005 which warned that such practices were “fraught with danger” and risked compromising police impartiality.
 The deals are allowed under the 1996 Police Act, which gives forces the power to charge for ‘special’ services.
 The most visible is the Insurance Fraud Enforcement Department which is being funded with a £9 million donation from the Association of British Insurers over three years.
 This has occurred despite the UK having a Serious Fraud Office with around 300 staff.